How to Detect Checkra1n iOS Jailbreak, Protect iOS Apps

 - Stop gamers or hackers from Jailbreaking to access alternative app stores like Cydia or Sileo.
 These repositories allow for the installation of game mods, tweaks, cheat tools, and more advanced hacking tools.

-Prerequisites for Using Jailbreak Detection:
+Prerequisites for Using Appdome's Jailbreak Detection Plugins:

 To use Appdome’s mobile app security build system to Block Checkra1n , you’ll need: